'Corona Formations' - Sliptrailed and fused bone china.

 Each ‘Corona’ formation comprises four layered radials of up to 80 tiny sliptrailed bone china spines which are then fused together in the kiln at around 1250ºC.
 Scroll down to see some shots of the making process.

-For more on how I create my works, look out for the ‘Process’ page that I will be adding to the website soon.
-In the meantime there are a number of posts about my making methods over on my Instagram feed.
-Click the icon below to take a look.
+For more on how I create my works, take a look over on my Instagram feed where there are a number of posts about my making methods.
+Click the Instagram icon below to visit.